 Residents will attend and participate in leadership and management meetings, submit and monitor adverse drug events, write department newsletters, prepare and participate in journal clubs and teach/ precept pharmacy students.
 Residents will contribute to departmental staffing by working two holidays, staffing every other weekend, covering the clinical on-call pager and participating in codes while on rotation and within their specified code month.

-The PGY-1 Ambulatory Pharmacy Residency Program teaches residents to care for patients in the ambulatory clinic and community pharmacy settings.
+Residents will achieve ASHP goals, objectives, and activities through participation in ambulatory and community pharmacy rotations.
 There is one resident position within this program.
 Required rotations include:

 Research

-Residents will attend and participate in leadership and management meetings, submit and monitor adverse drug events, write and edit pharmacy department newsletters as well as teach/ precept pharmacy students.
-Residents will contribute to departmental staffing by working two holidays, staffing every fourth weekend and working in a blocked format for a total of 2 months during the residency.
+Residents will attend and participate in leadership and management meetings, submit and monitor adverse drug events, write and edit pharmacy department newsletters, as well as teach/ precept pharmacy students.
+Residents will contribute to departmental community pharmacy staffing by working up to two holidays, every fourth weekend, and a total of two months in blocked format during the residency program.

 Tracy Anderson-Haag, PharmD, BCPS

-The PGY-2 Solid Organ Transplant Pharmacy Residency Program teaches residents to be clinically and professionally competent practitioners in all phases of solid organ transplantation.
+The PGY2 Solid Organ Transplant Pharmacy Residency Program teaches residents to be clinically and professionally competent practitioners in all phases of solid organ transplantation across multiple organ systems.
 There is one resident position within this program.
-Required rotations include longitudinal practice leadership, research and academia as well as:
+Required rotations include longitudinal Practice Leadership, Research and Major Project, Academia and Staffing.
+Required blocked experiences include:

-Inpatient Heart Failure/ Heart Transplant and Ambulatory Heart Transplant Clinic (Abbott Northwestern Hospital)
+Inpatient Heart Failure/ Heart Transplant and Ambulatory Heart Transplant Clinic experiences (Abbott Northwestern Hospital)

-Residents will attend and participate in monthly Transplant Quality Meetings, complete formal peer-review for journal manuscripts and actively participate in the transplant pharmacy community through AST Pharmacy Community of Practice.
-Additionally the PGY-2 Solid Organ Transplant Resident will teach and precept pharmacy students and PGY-1 Residents.
-This resident will contribute to departmental staffing by working every fourth weekend on the decentralized clinical medicine or transplant/ nephrology service as well as staffing three weeks throughout the year to increase autonomy as a practitioner.
+Additionally, the PGY-2 Solid Organ Transplant Resident will teach and precept pharmacy students at the U of MN College of Pharmacy in addition to students on APPEs along with PGY-1 Residents on transplant experiences.
+Residents will attend and participate in Transplant Quality Meetings, Patient Selection Committee, attend a national transplant conference and be supported to actively participate in the transplant pharmacy community through AST Pharmacy Community of Practice.
+This resident will contribute to departmental staffing by working approximately every fourth weekend (13 total) on the transplant/nephrology service as well as staffing three weeks throughout the year to increase autonomy as a practitioner.

 Emergency Medicine (6 weeks)

 Residents will participate in critical care book club and journal club, provide lectures to interdisciplinary staff and the pharmacy department as well as teach, precept, and mentor pharmacy students and PGY-1 Residents.
-Residents will contribute to departmental staffing by working at least two holidays, staffing every third weekend in the ICU, covering the clinical pager and participating in codes while on rotation and within the specified code month.
+Residents will contribute to departmental staffing by working 3 holidays, staffing every third weekend in the ICU, and participating in codes while on rotation and within the specified code months and weeks.

 Management of Ambulatory Clinical Services